Tips & Tutorials | September 14, 2016

 Spectral shaping is a new way of applying dynamics processing across the frequency spectrum that can help bring balance to the sound of instruments and voices in a way that traditional compressors and equalizers have not been able to in the past.
 In the same way that transient shaping applies focused dynamics processing to just the transient portion of a waveform in the time-domain, spectral shaping applies focused dynamics processing to just certain areas within the frequency spectrum.
 It is a form of subtle, low-ratio compression that is employed individually across dozens of frequency bands as necessary, with unique time constants and automatic adjustment of thresholds based on the incoming audio signal.

-To visualize an approximation of this, open the dynamic equalizer in Ozone 7, right click on the spectrum, and choose “Spectrum Options.”
+To visualize an approximation of this, open the Dynamic Equalizer in Ozone, right click on the spectrum, and choose “Spectrum Options.”
 From this preferences menu, choose ⅓ Octave as the spectrum type.
 This will divide the spectrum analyzer into 30 bands, spaced logarithmically, whereas spectral shaping deploys processing across 32 bands spaced based on the Mel scale, which is based on human perception of pitch differentials.
-Now imagine an individual dynamic EQ node for each of these bands.
+Now imagine an individual Dynamic EQ node for each of these bands.
 That’s a powerful dynamic EQ!

-The original research that contributed to spectral shaping centered around iZotope’s latest Maximizer algorithm, IRC IV, which was first released in Ozone 7.
+The original research that contributed to spectral shaping centered around iZotope’s Maximizer algorithm, IRC IV, which was first released in Ozone 7 (and since improved in Ozone 8).
 The goal was to develop a more transparent form of limiting that was frequency dependent, without radically affecting the timbral character of the music when used judiciously.

 However, while considering this technology for limiting applications, the question arose about how this could be implemented with lower ratios and gentler attack/release characteristics for use in mixing contexts.
 The R&D team went back to work, optimizing the spectral shaping algorithm for use on many tracks at once, and updating its behavior to perform well on individual instruments and voices, not just in mastering applications.